Episode - 7F16

 - Bread, Eggs, Breaded Eggs: For their day out, Bart wants to go on a boat ride, and Lisa wants to go on a pony ride.
 Cut to Lisa riding a pony on Herb's yacht.

-- Comically Missing the Point: The man in charge of the orphanage who Homer meets looks like Dr. Hibbert and told about a lost twin and he fails to notice a connection.
-Also, he fails to get the enormous repeated hints at where his brother is the man drops and has to be directly told he is in Detroit.
+- Comically Missing the Point: The man in charge of the orphanage who Homer meets looks like Dr. Hibbert and tells Homer about his own lost twin brother.
+Homer fails to notice a connection.
+He also fails to get the enormous repeated hints at where his brother is and has to be directly told he is in Detroit.

 - After Homer told Herb that they're brothers, he's in shock.
 But Homer thought he lost the connection.